squinkylabs/SquinkyVCV/docs/README.md

 ## More information for developers

 We wrote up some tips on how to write plugins that don't use too much CPU.
-That informtion is in [Writing Efficient Plugins](efficient-plugins.md).
+That information is in [Writing Efficient Plugins](efficient-plugins.md).

 We documented our experiences optimizing VCO-1.
 They are in [Notes about the creation of Functional VCO-1](vco-optimization.md).